 For additional resources, try searching the Jenkins' catalog for deposition*.
 The search results can be limited by adding additional terms to the search or by modifying the search to a specific library location, i.e. General Collection or Pennsylvania Collection.

 Court rules often outline the procedures surrounding depositions.
 See the Pennsylvania Court Rules - State, Pennsylvania Court Rules - County, and the Federal Court Rules guides for how to access Pennsylvania and Federal court rules.
-Jenkins also has court rules for all 50 states and the District of Columbia.
+Jenkins has court rules for all 50 states and the District of Columbia in print.
 A search of the Jenkins' catalog for court rules and the jurisdiction should find the relevant materials.
 Access is also available on the library's Lexis, Westlaw, and Bloomberg Law computers.